searchspring-implementations/readme/profile/README.md

 ```

 ## Node.js
-Snap development is recommended to be done with Node.js v16 (Gallium LTS).
-The [Snap Github Action](https://github.com/searchspring/snap-action) Node.js runtime version is also v16.
+Snap development is recommended to be done with Node.js v20 (Iron LTS).
+The [Snap Github Action](https://github.com/searchspring/snap-action) Node.js runtime version is also v20.

 It is recommended to install Node.js via [NVM](https://github.com/nvm-sh/nvm) to easily switch between various versions.